-Licensee CERTIFICATION CLAUSES
+LICENSEE CERTIFICATION CLAUSES

 General Provisions

 Qualifications.
 Licensee shall assign to this project only persons who have sufficient training, education, and experience to successfully perform Licensee’s duties.
-The Licensee’s performing Services under the Agreements must hold a valid B, general building license, C-10, electrical license, and a C-46, solar Licensee’s license, for the State of California.
-All applicable Licensee’s licenses must be valid at the time of executing the SPPA and SLA and must remain valid throughout the term of those agreements.
+The contractor(s) performing construction work under the Agreements must hold a valid State of California Class B, general building license, Class C-10, electrical license, and/or a Class C-46, solar Licensee’s license, as applicable.
+All applicable contractor’s licenses must be valid at the time of commencing construction work and must remain valid throughout the duration of the construction work.
 If the Judicial Council is dissatisfied with any of Licensee’s personnel, for any or no reason, Licensee shall replace them with qualified personnel.

 Background Checks.
 Licensee shall cooperate with the Judicial Council to perform any background checks on Licensee's personnel by obtaining, at no additional cost, all releases, waivers, and permissions the Judicial Council may require.
 Licensee shall not assign personnel who refuse to undergo a background check.
 Licensee shall provide prompt notice to the Judicial Council of (i) any person who refuses to undergo a background check, and (ii) the results of any background check requested by the Judicial Council and performed by Licensee.
 Licensee shall ensure that the following persons are not assigned to perform services for the Judicial Council: (a) any person refusing to undergo such background checks, and (b) any person whose background check results are unacceptable to Licensee or that, after disclosure to the Judicial Council, the Judicial Council advises are unacceptable to the Judicial Council.